 Don’t assume you will act according to your non-negotiables.
 You must set safe guards to make thing happen.
 You can create automatic mental responses to the usual voices of non-reason, ie procrastination.
 If your inner voice tells you to stay in bed rather than get up early to do your non-negotiable yoga practise, then have a standard answer ready.
 Inner voice: it doesn’t matter if you don’t do it today.
 You: If I let you negotiate me out of this I will spend my elderly days with a horrible back pain.
 Think about your mental inner responses in advance.
 Write them down and be ready when your inner nag tries to talk you out of your own plan.

 If you break your non-negotiable you should feel really bad and know that the Goddess of Bigger Life is highly disappointed of you.
 Use her to silence your inner voice if she tries to talk you out of non-negotiables.
 Don’t let anyone, not even yourself, negotiate.
 Keep yourself accountable to this higher power.

 Bigger life doesn’t emerge because one day you are going to change everything.
 Your bigger life grows slowly through small steps and positive habits you put in place repeatedly.

 It’s those DrivenWoman members who build an indestructible daily writing habit that end up publishing a book.
 It’s those women who get up morning after morning to go for a run that stay fit and feel energised to conquer the world.
 It’s those doers who repeatedly say ‘no’ to meetings on Friday afternoons who enjoy a better work-life balance.

 We don’t have to change everything to be able to improve absolutely everything in our lives.

-Now, take time to write down three non-negotiables you will put into practise this week.
-Please share below in the comments to inspire others!
+What are your three non-negotiable actions to succeed?
+What will you will put into practise this week.
+Please share below in the comments to inspire others.